 Staff were clear about the importance of emotional support needed by patients when delivering care.
-They conveyed a good understanding of supporting more vulnerable members of society such as patients with dementia, and adults and children with a learning difficulty.
-Staff explained that they had worked in the practice for many years and as a result had good knowledge of some patient's needs.
-They responded to these needs by contacting patients before and after complex treatment and assisting with travel arrangement to get to and from appointments.
+They conveyed a good understanding of supporting more vulnerable members of society such as patients with dementia.

 Patients described high levels of satisfaction with the responsive service provided by the practice.